-Located only about 9 kilometers respectively 6 miles from the city, the center can be easily and quickly reached by public transport.
-There are two train stations: Bahnhof Düsseldorf Flughafen and Bahnhof Düsseldorf Flughafen Terminal.
-Latter is right in the Airport, the other one is connected by Sky Train.
+Since the airport is located only about 9 kilometers respectively 6 miles from the city, the center can be easily and quickly reached by public transport.
+However, there are two train stations: Bahnhof Düsseldorf Flughafen and Bahnhof Düsseldorf Flughafen Terminal.
+While the latter is right in the Airport, the other one is connected by Sky Train.

 The ride from the airport to the city center takes a bit over ten minutes and costs only 2,90 €uro.

-If you have luggage, you can store it at the lockers at the main station – whereby, the hotel I’m recommending if you spend the nights is a mere five minutes walk away.
+If you have luggage, you can store it at the lockers at the main station – albeit, the hotel I’m recommending if you spend the nights is a mere five minutes walk away.

 However, at least for the rainy day itinerary, I strongly recommend getting a DüsseldorfCard for 24 hours.
 This way, not only all your rides on public transportation are covered, but you also get discounts at museums and other perks.